-A maximum of eight HPE credits will be allowed to count towards graduation.
-HPE credits for transfer students will be prorated based on their status at transfer.
-While no course credit is given for intercollegiate athletics, athletes can waive their two HPE credit requirements through participation in two semesters of intercollegiate athletics.
+A maximum of eight HPE courses will be allowed to count towards graduation.
+A maximum of four HPE credits is awarded to transfer students.
+A maximum of 2 credits is awarded for intercollegiate athletics: two season-of-play fulfills a student-athletes HPE requirement.
 HPE courses may be repeated once for credit.